-Anyone with a history of frequent sun exposure can develop BCC.
-While it commonly appears after the age 40, anyone with the above risk factors can develop BCC and it is being seen in younger and younger patients.
-Genetics also plays a role as people who have fair skin, blonde or red hair and blue, green, or gray eyes are at highest risk.
+Genetics also play a role as people who have fair skin, blonde or red hair, and blue, green or grey eyes, are at the highest risk.
 The susceptibility for having multiple occurrences of BCC may be inherited.
-Those whose occupations require long hours outdoors or who spend extensive leisure time in the sun are in particular jeopardy.
+Those whose occupations require long hours outdoors or who spend extensive leisure time in the sun are at an increased risk.

 What to Look For